Artist Bio

 Bassel has presented solo and site-responsive projects at A.I.R.
 Gallery, FOR-SITE Foundation, BRIC Arts Media House, Visual Arts Center of New Jersey, SLAG&RX (New York, Paris), Galerie Thomas Fuchs (Stuttgart), Ortega y Gasset and Open Source Gallery.
 Group exhibitions include PLATFORM (David Zwirner Partnership), Natasha Arselan Gallery (London), Martha’s Contemporary (Austin TX) and Kunstverein Viernheim (Germany).
 A forthcoming group exhibition at Sheldon Museum of Art is scheduled for 2027 (forthcoming).

-Her work has been featured in ARTNews, Frieze, The Brooklyn Rail, BBC Radio 4: Front Row, The Art Newspaper, Hyperallergic, The Boston Globe, KQED, San Francisco Chronicle, Lilith Magazine, Le Monde Diplomatique, and Al Jazeera English.
+Her work has been featured in ARTNews, Frieze, The Brooklyn Rail, BBC Radio 4: Front Row, The Art Newspaper, Hyperallergic, The Boston Globe, KQED, San Francisco Chronicle, Lilith Magazine, Le Monde Diplomatique, Al Jazeera English, and Whitehot Magazine.

 Bassel holds an MFA from Boston University, and is represented by SLAG&RX (New York) and Galerie Thomas Fuchs (Stuttgart).